amirul12/Data-Structures-and-Algorithms-Roadmap/README.md

 ---

-## What it will consists of?
+## 🥞 What it will consists of?

- - Refreshing your math knowledge or just build it.
+ - Refreshing your math knowledge or simply build it.
  - Selecting the programming language you want to use there will be examples in these four languages : **Java**, **C++**, **Python**, **Javascript** for now if you like to add yours fork it and join me spreading this knowledge.

  - understanding the thiories behind each Data structre and algorithm.